mibexx/oxid-composermodules/README.md

     }
 }
 ```

+4. Run composer update
-4. Activate the module at the backend
+5. Activate the module at the backend
-5. Now you can load modules from composer.json by simple require them
+6. Now you can load modules from composer.json by simple require them

 Configuration
 -----------------